Bertrand/handlebars-objc/doc/WritingHelpers.md

 ## Helper parameters ##

 Helpers can take as many parameters as they need.
 Those parameters can be either passed in sequence, or by name.
-For instance the short_date_format above could take an additional parameter named "with_year" that takes a boolean value:
+For instance the short_date_format helper above could take an additional parameter named "with_year" taking a boolean value:

 ```
   Date is {{short_date_format model.date with_year=false}}